Fully Proprioceptive Slip-Velocity-Aware State Estimation for Mobile Robots via Invariant Kalman Filtering and Disturbance Observer: System models

 where $\mbox{$w_y \sim \mathcal{N}(0_{3}, W_y)$}$ is a lumped zero-mean white Gaussian noise term that takes into account the uncertainty in kinematics model, slip events, and encoders.

-The philosophy of DOB is that we can use a simple model to represent the dynamics of disturbance.
-One widely adopted method is to model the disturbance as a constant.
-However, this model does not match the reality as the slip event dissipates energy.
-Instead, we use an autoregressive process to model it.
+The philosophy of DOB is to use a simple model to represent the dynamics of disturbance.
+One widely adopted method is to model the disturbance as a constant \cite{chen2015disturbance, han2009pid}.
+However, this model does not match reality as the slip event dissipates energy.
+Instead, we use an autoregressive process to model the slippage.
 Thus, the dynamics of slip compensation in the world frame is modeled as follows.

-where $\alpha > 0$ indicates the decaying rate of the slip velocity.
-Here we consider $w_u$ as a lumped noise term that represent the uncertainty of the slip model and other random effect.
+where the slip velocity's decay rate is denoted by real positive value $\alpha > 0$.
+We treat $w_u$ as a single noise term that reflects the imprecision of the slip model and other stochastic effects.
+This model is consistent with natural observations, as discussed in Remark~\ref{slip_dynamic}.
+The slip velocity is represented by an exponential function, as depicted in \eqref{eq:dynamics_slip}.
+A similar result has been derived in \cite{vanderkop2022novel} to represent friction.

 \begin{remark} Suppose the robot is slipping on icy ground.
 After gaining an initial momentum and without any external forces other than friction, the robot will slip forward with a decreasing velocity in the world frame and eventually stop.
 This observation inspires the above autoregressive process. \end{remark}